How to prevent senility or dementia from an early age

 - Drinking tea or coffee.
 Tea and coffee contain caffeine which can stimulate the heart and brain to keep awake and working better.
 However, excessive consumption, especially of coffee can be fatal.
 Drink in reasonable doses.

 - Always make a note in a journal or small notebook.
 Data is entered into our brains may be recorded without sticking and maybe not.
 However, if the data is recorded, then we can look back when forgotten.
 Also noted it could increase the brain’s ability to memorize.

 Trying hard to remember something that has been forgotten is another way to prevent premature senility.
 If we forget something do not be silenced.
 Try to forget that what we see the answer.

 Many diseases can cause dementia, including Alzheimer’s disease and stroke are, with drug therapy can be done to address some of these diseases.
-Although these drugs can not cure dementia or repair brain functions, but may improve the symptoms or slow disease experienced senile dementia.
+Although these medicines can not cure dementia or repair brain functions, but may improve the symptoms or slow disease experienced senile dementia.

 Symptoms of senile dementia:

 - New onset of memory loss.
 Every people sometimes like to forget something but can remember it.
 But for people with senile dementia, they often forget something and can not recall.
 People with dementia may be able to ask the same questions over and over again and forget when I get the answer.
 They may even forget when I asked that question before.